Skip to main content

 $posts = Post::with('user')->get();

-Telescope supports tags on entries.
-Calling Telescope::tag() lets you attach arbitrary strings to entries, which you can then use to filter the dashboard to exactly what you care about.
-This is especially useful when you want to isolate all activity related to a specific user ID or order ID.
+Telescope has a tags feature.
+Attaching arbitrary tags to entries with Telescope::tag() lets you quickly filter the dashboard to just entries with a tag.
+This is extremely useful when you want to trace only the activity related to a specific user or order ID.

 use Laravel\Telescope\IncomingEntry;